Bonds for Contractors

 There are 3 main classes of bonds for contractors:

 Construction bonds are surety bonds that are issued for public construction projects.
 When the state or federal government requires the services of a construction company for a public project, they often request a surety bond from the company as a guarantee for their services.
 The primary purpose of the bonds for contractors is to protect public funds from being embezzled by a negligent contractor.
-When a construction company is hired to carry out a public project, they will issue a surety bond to the state/federal government, which guarantees that if they violate the contract, the state can make a claim against the bond.
+When a construction company is hired to carry out a public project, they will issue a surety to state/federal governments, which guarantees that if they violate the contract, a state can make a claim against the bond.
 In this way, the public project has some level of insurance against suffering financial damages.

 In some cases, the actions of negligent contractors can lead to costly financial damages on the part of the project owner.
 For example, a construction company may fail to perform their duties to the expected quality standards, or they may fail to compensate their subcontractors.
 In addition, they may also cause damages to the property of the obligee.
 In such cases, the construction surety bond can protect the obligee from the damages they are likely to suffer as a result of these activities.